The Kennedy Family Center offers a wide range of programs to support members of our community beyond immediate academic needs, including:

-- School assemblies: each year we do a variety of assemblies to reinforce and teach positive behavior and safety.
+- School assemblies: a variety of assemblies are hosted each year to teach and reinforce positive behavior and safety.
 Topics include bullying education and prevention, healthy coping skills, digital safety, and citizenship.

 - Council of goodness: weekly mentoring and academic support for students on Saturdays.

 - Friends for Youth: school based mentoring program that matches students with mentors in small groups for interactive group mentoring sessions focused on goal setting, school engagement, and decision making.